Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 }
 ```

-There is also a base constructor which takes a connection string parameter instead of a `TenantInfo`.
-Use this for [design time context creation](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dbcontext-creation) for use with migrations or other tools.
-This will effectively behave as if the `TenantInfo` is null for any queries or commands.

-If using multiple databases and relying on the `ConnectionString` property of the `TenantInfo` then the database context will need to configures itself in its `OnConfiguring` method using its inherited `ConnectionString` property.
-This property returns the connection string for the current `TenantInfo`:
+If relying on the `ConnectionString` property of the `TenantInfo` then the db context will need to configures itself in its `OnConfiguring` method using its inherited `ConnectionString` property.
+This property returns the connection string for the current `TenantInfo`.

 ```cs
 public class BloggingDbContext : MultiTenantDbContext